michael-weinstein/dsNickFury/readme.md

 **Requirements:**

 This program requires Python3 and the basic Python library (urllib was likely included with your installation).
-DsNickFury (the original) has an absolute requirement of running on a cluster with a job scheduler like openSGE or similar.
-DsNickFury-Server can run on a single system, although some jobs are likely to take much longer (especially indexing large genomes).
+To run with the **--cluster--** option set, you will (obviously) need to be on a cluster system with a scheduler that can take *qsub* commands.
+If you have a cluster that requres different commands to schedule jobs, please contact me and we can look into making this compatible.

 **Setting different modes:**